vortesserax-wb/cidoc_crm_rdf/README.md

 CIDOC-CRM model defines some classes, that in Triple stores are typically implemented as primitive values.
 Such Model Classes are all subclasses of E59 Primitive and in RDF they are interpreted as Literals.
 There are some classes that are not only subclasses of E59 Primitives and this creates a question mark as to whether they should be implemented as rdfs:Class or still be interpreted as rdfs:Literal.
 In this DRAFT version we followed the following policies regarding CIDOC Classes implementation in RDF:

 > A1.
-CIDOC Classes that are exclusively subclasses of E59 Primitve are interpreted as rdfs:Literal.
+CIDOC Classes that are exclusively subclasses of E59 Primitive are interpreted as rdfs:Literal.

 > A2.
-CIDOC Classes that are also subClasses of a Class that is not recursive subClassOf E59 Primitive are still implemented as rdfs:Class
+CIDOC Classes that are also subClasses of a Class that is not recursive subClassOf E59 Primitive are still implemented as rdfs:Class.

 **B. CIDOC Properties implementation in RDF**